,

 The response is not a valid JSON response copy

 You may have encountered the “Publishing failed.
-The response is not a valid JSON response.” issue when attempting to publish or change the pages or articles on your WordPress site.
+The response is not a valid JSON response.” issue when attempting to publish/change the pages/articles on your WP site.
 This issue may also have occurred when you uploaded a picture to your WordPress site.

-If you do not immediately address this mistake, you may lose all of the modifications you have made over the last several hours.
+If you don’t immediately address this mistake, you may lose all modifications you have made over the last few hours.
 This article will save you from having to deal with it.

 There are a lot of different things that might cause these errors to appear on your WordPress site.
 It may have something to do with your website’s web server, the .htaccess file, an SSL certificate, a plugin, a theme, or anything else to do with it.
 Therefore, the solution that will work for you will rely on the details of your particular situation.